 An RO water filter works by enforcing water through a semipermeable membrane.
-As a result, all contaminants are left behind, flushed down the drain.
+As a result, all contaminants are left behind and flushed down the drain.
 But the clean water for drinking collects within a holding tank.

 How Does Reverse Osmosis Work?

 The entire process of Reverse Osmosis is simple to understand.
 Water pressure pushes tap water right through a semipermeable membrane.
 All the contaminants are left behind as the water gets pushed through the membrane.